DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPieChart/1 Configuration/annotations/annotations.md

 Specifies the annotation collection.

 ---
-Annotations are containers for images, text blocks and custom content that provide additional information about the visualized data.
+Annotations are containers for images, text blocks, and custom content that provide additional information about the visualized data.

 ![DevExtreme PieChart: Annotations](/images/ChartJS/annotations/pie-annotations.png)